How to Register for PSAT

 Your score report will be mailed to your U.S. high school.
 In case you are not present in the country when the test scores are released (late November), you can request your principal or school counselor to forward your score report to you.

-If you are in your junior year and you missed the PSAT test, you still have time to appear for the test next year.
-If you are unable to appear for the PSAT test or miss the test, you can enter programs conducted by National Merit Scholarship Corporation (NMSC) if you meet the requirements to enter the NMSC competitions.
+If you are in your junior year and you missed the test, you still have time to appear for the test next year.
+If you are unable to appear for the test or miss the test, you can enter programs conducted by National Merit Scholarship Corporation (NMSC) if you meet the requirements to enter the competition.
 For more information about the competitions, see the Official Guide to the PSAT/NMSQT or visit the NMSC website.
-You can also request for an alternate testing after the October PSAT.
-To do this, you must write to the NMSC immediately after the PSAT is conducted, and your request must reach them before 1st March following the PSAT test.
+You can also request for an alternate testing after the October test.
+To do this, you must write to the NMSC immediately after the test is conducted, and your request must reach them before 1st March following the test.

-Students with disabilities can apply for accommodation facilities to appear for the PSAT test.
-For more information about the eligibility criteria, applying for accommodations, the important dates, and documentation required, see http://www.collegeboard.com/ssd/student/index.html.
+Students with disabilities can apply for accommodation facilities to appear for the test.
+For more information about the eligibility criteria, applying for accommodations, the important dates and documentation required, see the following website: http://www.collegeboard.com/ssd/student/index.html.